tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\71 Creating the Angular project
--Create client project to hold the visual side for this ecommerce client side
+Section 6\72\73 Reviewing the Angulr project files in the template -Changing the title name to app name "SporteCommerce"